 This easy delicata squash recipe requires just a handful of ingredients and a hot oven.
 With all of the flavors and colors of fall, this Rosemary Roasted Delicata Squash recipe will be ready in no time!

-In my October Seasonal Nutrition post for Kitchenthusiast, the KitchenAid® blog, I shared my recipe for Rosemary Roasted Delicata Squash.
 Last fall, I cooked with delicata squash for the first time and fell in love.
-I adore the color, the sweet flavor and smooth texture.
+I adore the color, the sweet flavor, and smooth texture.
 I especially like that it’s one of the easiest winter squashes to prepare.
-It’s easy -ish to cut into and you can actually eat the skin.
+It’s easy-ish to cut into and you can actually eat the skin.

 - 2 medium delicata squash

 - 1 tbsp olive oil